List of The Venture Bros. characters: Wide Wale

-Wide Wale (voiced by Hal Lublin): The leader of the New York branch of the Guild, he is brought in to help shore up support for the Guild and the council after the events of Gargantua-2.
+Wide Wale (voiced by Hal Lublin) is the leader of the New York branch of the Guild.
+He is brought in to help shore up support for the Guild and the council after the events of Gargantua-2.
 He agrees to join only if he is given the arching rights to Dr. Venture.
-His real name is Chester Ong, and he is the younger brother of Doctor Dugong, a scientist whom The Monarch seemingly killed.
+His real name is Chester Ong, and he is the younger brother of Doctor Dugong, a scientist whom Monarch seemingly killed.
 As a result of a laboratory accident, he has physical aspects of whales as part of his biology; these traits were inherited by his daughter Sirena.
 In Season 7, he forbids his daughter from seeing Hank Venture since he doesn't approve of him.
-He later captures The Monarch and tells him that he plans to kill him out of revenge for his brother's death.
-He also tasks Hank with killing him, but he refuses, and just when Wide Wale is about to do it, Dr. Mrs. The Monarch and Red Death appear with Dr. Dugong, who grew a new head, allowing him to survive The Monarch's attempt on his life before he went into hiding, provided by the OSI.
+He later captures Monarch and tells him that he plans to kill him out of revenge for his brother's death.
+He also tasks Hank with killing him, but he refuses, and just when Wide Wale is about to do it, Dr. Mrs. The Monarch and Red Death appear with Dr. Dugong, who grew a new head, allowing him to survive Monarch's attempt on his life before he went into hiding, provided by the OSI.
 Wide Wale is then faced with dealing with his daughter and brother, who are angry that he didn't tell them about Dugong.
 In "The Terminus Mandate", he resigns from his seat on the council, as he is unable to let go of his personal vendettas, though he remains an ally to them.

 Red Death

-Red Death (voiced by Clancy Brown): A skinless red supervillain similar to the Red Skull.
+Red Death (voiced by Clancy Brown) is a skinless red supervillain similar to the Red Skull.
 Despite his terrifying visage and reputation, he is actually a kind and loving husband and father.
 However, when arching or in times of anger or other elevated emotion, he slips into an evil persona with no hesitation to kill.
 In Season 7, it is revealed that Red Death was a member of a gang of young Guild villains at the beginning of his career in the 1980s.